sccn/sccn.github.io/Graveyard/retaining_ica_script.md

 ---------------------------------------------

-To retain multiple copies of ICA weights (e.g. EEG.weights and EEG.sphere), use the extendibility property of Matlab structures.
-On the Matlab command line, simply define new weight and sphere variables to retain previous decomposition weights.
+To retain multiple copies of ICA weights (e.g. EEG.weights and EEG.sphere), use the extendibility property of MATLAB structures.
+On the MATLAB command line, simply define new weight and sphere variables to retain previous decomposition weights.
 For example,

 ``` matlab